JoKeyser/oscon-tutorial/README.md

 # OSCON tutorial: Git and GitHub Fundamentals
 Oct 28, 2015

+## Tips for teachers
+* If you do `git init FOLDER`, you have to *change into that `FOLDER`* to do more `git` commands.

 ## Git config
+All is saved in `.git/config`, which you can edit directly as well.
 ```
 git config --list
 git config user.name "Franciscus Cornelis Donders"
 git config user.email f.donders@donders.ru.nl
 git config core.editor vim
+git config --global push.default simple
 ```

 ## Flow of tutorial